hafizauo/ONAFilms/README.md

 ✦ Check Out The Live Site → https://aumar.xyz/ONA-Films/

-⋆ If you'd like to take look at it yourself, 'Git Clone The Repo'; Login & Password is in the *Login.jsx* file. <br>
+⋆ If you'd like to take look at it yourself, 'Git Clone The Repo'; <br>
 ⋆ In essence, this project was created using the <ins>**React Router, TMDB Movie API & Splidejs.**</ins> <br>

 ⁎ SplideJS Package Installation: https://splidejs.com/integration/react-splide/ <br>
 ⁎ TMDB Movie API: https://developer.themoviedb.org/docs/getting-started
+⁎ No Login & Password needed, just click login and you're good to go.

 - Make sure you: <br>
   - Have pulled the latest updates of main as we will be tweaking this project with updates. <br>